Kawthar1012/ants/README.md

 **save on the Server**
 git push

-pour lancer un test :
+to launch a test / pour lancer un test :
     make run

-pour générer la documentation :
+for the documentation / pour générer la documentation :
     make jdoc

-pour netoyer les .class
+to clean / pour netoyer :
     make clean